hamzabikic/EStudentskaSluzba-App/README.md

 Swagger Integration: Swagger has been integrated into the application to provide interactive API documentation.
 Once the application is running, navigate to the Swagger endpoint (e.g., http://localhost:5000/swagger) to access the Swagger UI and explore the API endpoints.

-# License
-This application is available under the MIT License.
-See the LICENSE file for more information.

 # Screenshots

 <img src="/Screenshots/login.JPG">